malikahussain/malikahussain.github.io/_pages/publications.md

    with Md Azharuddin Akhtar
    *Economic and Political Weekly* (Forthcoming, 2024)

+2. "Flushed with Success: How Participation in Social Schemes Influence Toilet Adoption in Rural India"
+   with M. Tyagi, D. Kumar, and Md T. Khan
+   *Journal of Biosocial Science* (Forthcoming)

-2. "Political Connections of Firms and Access to Credit: Evidence from the Indian Corporate Sector"
+3. "Political Connections of Firms and Access to Credit: Evidence from the Indian Corporate Sector"
    with M. Tyagi
    *Structural Change and Economic Dynamics* (2024)
    [Paper](https://doi.org/10.1016/j.strueco.2024.03.006)

-3. "Political Connections and Access to Credit: Evidence from Micro-enterprises in India"
+4. "Political Connections and Access to Credit: Evidence from Micro-enterprises in India"
    with M. Tyagi
    *Small Business Economics* (2024)
    [Paper](https://doi.org/10.1007/s11187-024-00950-y)

-4. "Role of Political Connections in Land Investment: Evidence from Rural India"
+5. "Role of Political Connections in Land Investment: Evidence from Rural India"
    with M. Tyagi
    *Constitutional Political Economy* (2020)
    [Paper](https://doi.org/10.1007/s10602-019-09293-3)

 ## Papers Under Review

-1. "Household Transition to Toilets in India: Role of Government Schemes"
-   with M. Tyagi and D. Kumar
-   *Journal of Biosocial Science* (R&R)

-2. "Money and Muscle in India's Democracy: The Rise of Criminal Politicians and Its Impact on Governance"
+1. "Money and Muscle in India's Democracy: The Rise of Criminal Politicians and Its Impact on Governance"
    with F. Ansari Faiz, A. Akhtar, and M. Tyagi

-3. "STEMming the Dowry Tradition: Empowering Girls in India"
+2. "STEMming the Dowry Tradition: Empowering Girls in India"
    with M. Tyagi and D. Kumar

 ## Working Papers